 When I’m not working, I enjoy spending time with my husband, admiring my cats, and dancing – I began studying Middle Eastern dance in 2005, picked up ballet in 2012, and went up on pointe in 2015.
-Other hobbies include sewing, quilting, studying Russian, playing classical piano, traveling, and creative writing.
+I also sew – clothes and quilts, in normal times, mostly face masks recently.